branoholy/regilo/README.md

 #### Debian
 [openSUSE Build Service](https://build.opensuse.org/package/show/home:branoholy/regilo)
 can be used in Debian 8.
-You need to add my key and repository, and then install the `libregilo`, `libregilo-dev`, and `regilo-visual` packages.
+You need to add my key and repository, and then you can install the `libregilo`, `libregilo-dev`, and `regilo-visual` packages.

 ```text
 $ wget http://download.opensuse.org/repositories/home:/branoholy/Debian_8.0/Release.key -O - | sudo apt-key add -